 - On your ship (Ketch): you can open the map from anywhere on the water and fast travel to any unlocked point, as long as you are not in active combat or being chased by enemies.

 The ship method is significantly more flexible.
-PC Gamer's Christopher Livingston documented a co-op quirk worth knowing: if you open the map and fast travel while sailing with another player, you will teleport alone rather than with your ship and crew.
-Your ship can then be summoned to your new position, but it is a surprise if you are not expecting it.
+One co-op quirk worth knowing: if you open the map and fast travel while sailing with another player, you will teleport alone rather than with your ship and crew.
+Your ship can then be summoned to your new position, but it catches people off guard the first time it happens.

 Fast travel in map selection